cee8/prog-lang-template/README.md

 ## Screenshots

 ### Home Page
-Showcases the introductory page of the website, highlighting featured programming languages.
+Showcases the introductory page of the website, highlighting featured of your programming language.

 ![Home Page](cee8-pLangTemplate-screenshots/cee8-pLangTemplate-home.png)